allyourbankarebelongtous/pleb-vpn/README.md

 domain to your VPS IP and forward it to BTCPay or LNBits, allowing you to accept payments from customers on BTCPay and/or allow others to access your LNBits instance.
 It takes a bit more work to enable both on your own VPS, but it's doable.
-If you subscribe to @allyourbankarebelongtous, for a small extra fee per service I will forward you port 443 to either or both of your services.
+If you subscribe to @allyourbankarebelongtous, for an extra $1.00 US per month per service I will forward you port 443 to each service.

 Once you have a domain that can reach your LNBits or BTCPayServer from the public internet over port 443 through your VPS, it's time to get some SSL certs!
 This is where this service comes in handy.
-This script configures LetsEncrypt on your Raspiblitz for either BTCPay, LNBits, or both using CNAME authentication over your domain, so it works with any domain you have that allows you to enter a CNAME record.
+This script configures LetsEncrypt on your Raspiblitz for either BTCPay, LNBits, or both, using CNAME authentication over your domain, so it works with any domain you have that allows you to enter a CNAME record.
 If you're not sure you can enter a CNAME record, contact your DNS provider to ask.

 Step 1 is to get your domain pointed to your VPS.
-Step 2 is to forward the port (or contact your VPS provider to get them to forward the port) Step 3 is to ensure that you know how to update the CNAME record of you domain
+Step 2 is to forward the port (or contact your VPS provider to get them to forward the port)
+Step 3 is to ensure that you know how to update the CNAME record of your domain

 Once all of these are accomplished, go ahead and run this script.
 When you first run the script, it will display these instructions.
 Here's what it looks like:
 ![letsencryptinstructions](pictures/letsencryptinstructions.png)
+_Note: The IP the script tells you to set the A record to will be your VPS's IP_

 You can tell you are ready to run the script if each domain you have (one for BTCPay and/or one for LNBits) can access your instance and the only issue you have is it's warning you that your